Zilliqa/dev-portal-old/docs/mining-zilclient-setup.md

         <OPENCL_GPU_MINE>false</OPENCL_GPU_MINE>
         <REMOTE_MINE>false</REMOTE_MINE>
         ```

-7. Run the shell script in your command prompt to launch your docker image.
+7. Install the python dependencies:

     ```shell
+    sudo apt install python-pip
+    export LC_ALL=C
+    pip install request requests clint futures
+    ```

+8. Run the shell script in your command prompt to launch your docker image:

+    ```shell
     ./launch_docker.sh
     ```

-8. You will be prompted to enter some information as shown below:
+9. You will be prompted to enter some information as shown below:

     > **NOTE:** **DO NOT** duplicate your IP address and use different ports to create different CPU nodes.
 You will be blacklisted by the network and hence not be able to receive any rewards.